RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

   Return the type of workload for reporting purposes.
 Defaults to the name of the workload.
 Should be used if the workload is equivalent to another workload for reporting purposes.

+* `<workload>_vm_required_packages`

+  Return a list of packages, one per line, that are required to run the workload.

+* `<workload>_vm_setup_commands`

+  Return a list of commands, one per line, that must be run on CNV/Kubevirt VMs in order to prepare for running the workload.
+  Normally package requirements should be provided in `vm_required_packages`.

 #### Workload Client (Pod) API